Skip to main content

 Repeat for each signed node certificate.
 Keep track of which certificate corresponds to which CVM node — you will upload them individually in Prism Element.

-If you deployed a client endpoint in the previous step, the KMIP server root CA certificate (Futurex Test Root CA (ECC).cer or Futurex Test Root SSL CA.cer) is already included in the endpoint zip.
-You can use either that file or the cacert.pem exported here when configuring the Certificate Authority in Prism Element.
+The client endpoint zip you downloaded in the previous section contains the KMIP server root CA certificate (Futurex Test Root CA (ECC).cer or Futurex Test Root SSL CA.cer).
+Nutanix uses this certificate to validate the CryptoHub’s identity during the mTLS handshake.
+You will upload it when configuring the Certificate Authority in Prism Element in the next section.